-The second KiwiNet Research Commercialisation Awards were held on 11 June 2014, at the Viaduct Events Centre in Auckland.
-Jenny Mangan and Meredith Ross, Learning Hubs team members, attended the finalists’ presentations and came away excited by the vibrancy and diversity in New Zealand’s innovation sector.
+The second KiwiNet Research Commercialisation Awards were held in 2014, at the Viaduct Events Centre in Auckland.
+Jenny Mangan and Meredith Ross, Science Learning Hubs team members, attended the finalists’ presentations and came away excited by the vibrancy and diversity in New Zealand’s innovation sector.

 In this article, you can read about the winners and finalists in each KiwiNet Awards category.
 Follow the links at the end of the article for videos about the winners and finalists and coverage of the awards on television and social media.

 Over the course of the day, the KiwiNet Awards finalists (12 in total) each gave a short presentation about their work.
 They had the opportunity to describe the story behind their technology or innovation, to explain how their research-industry collaboration worked (where appropriate) and to outline their progress on the path to commercialising a product.
 Following their presentation, each finalist was questioned closely by the panel of judges – Dr Andrew Kelly, Ray Thompson and Helen Robinson.

 If you're not making mistakes you're not making anything.Alistair Jerrett (Plant & Food Research)

 According to the kiwinet.org.nz website, the Commercialisation Collaboration Award “recognises the outstanding new collaborations formed between multiple research organisations working together to build national scale around a technology platform or address a business need”.